GEM TALK WITH BETTINA SANTO DOMINGO MEDIA MANAGER MODA OPERANDI LONDON

 MEN JEWELLERY: Medallion or pinkie rings are a definite NO. Anything else might go!

 FINE JEWELLERY: Fine jewellery has a lot to do with the quality of craftsmanship.
 It not just about the size of the precious stone within it.
 Fine jewellery is all about a piece that you cannot get anywhere else.
 I love Daniella Villegas for her unique one of a kind creations.
-Ellie Top just launched his fine jewelry collection and it is really unique, there are so many mechanics and things to discover in every item.
+Elie Top just launched his fine jewelry collection and it is really unique, there are so many mechanics and things to discover in every item.

 JEWELLERY AS AN INVESTMENT: I absolutely believe in the concept of jewelery as investment, but what is most important is to buy something YOU will want to keep forever.

 VINTAGE JEWELLERY: I love vintage anything!
 However, you have to be careful about what you buy.
 Vintage jewellery carries with it the soul of the person who used to wear it.